Elreta Alexander-Ralston: Bar exam

-Alexander-Ralston attempted to return to Greensboro to practice law in 1945, but a series of racist policies prevented her from taking the bar exam there: even after intercession from many Columbia contacts, and growing press coverage in Greensboro, she was ignored by the North Carolina Board of Law Examiners until she decided to wait them out by working in New York.
+Alexander-Ralston attempted to return to Greensboro to practice law in 1945, but a series of racist policies prevented her from taking the bar exam there.
+Even after intercession from many Columbia contacts, and growing press coverage in Greensboro, she was ignored by the North Carolina Board of Law Examiners until she decided to wait them out by working in New York.
 Her legal career started in Harlem where she was a law clerk at Dyer & Stevens from 1945 to 1947.
 She advocated for herself in order to gain trial experience.
-In one of her first courtroom appearances in 1946, she argued for the employees of Delaware Lackawanna railroad in front of the U.S. Court of Appeals for the Second District after the lead attorney was away: she won the case.
+In one of her first courtroom appearances in 1946, she argued for the employees of Delaware Lackawanna railroad in front of the U.S. Court of Appeals for the Second District after the lead attorney was away and she won the case.
 She also won a landlord-tenant dispute that she said her firm did not actually want or believe she could win.

-In 1946, she again attempted to take the North Carolina bar exam using credentials she had earned.
-She was told instead that these credentials did not matter, just her race, and that they resented her practicing law in the North to get around North Carolina's racial restrictions.
-A new requirement was given that she had to be a North Carolina resident for 12 months before taking the bar, so Alexander-Ralston immediately changed residencies, commuted every week to work in New York, and passed the bar in 1947.
-She then became the first black woman to practice law in North Carolina.
-However, it is important to note that Ruth Whitehead Whaley was the first black woman admitted to the North Carolina bar, in 1933, but she never practiced in the state.
+In 1946, she once again attempted to take the North Carolina bar exam using credentials she had earned.
+However, despite her credentials, she faced racial discrimination, along with resentment for having practiced law in the North, to get around North Carolina's racial restrictions.
+A new requirement was given, that she had to be a North Carolina resident for 12 months before taking the bar.
+To become eligible, Alexander-Ralston was forced to change her residence, and commuted every week to work in New York.
 It was through concerted campaigning and community networking that Alexander-Ralston was ever allowed to take the bar.
 Finally in 1947, her neighbor Fannie White interceded on her behalf, as White was a trusted housekeeper to the locally powerful Rucker family, and knew that Pierce Rucker was about to dine with Governor Robert Gregg Cherry.
 Two days later, Rucker asked White to bring Alexander-Ralston to his home to interview her.
-Convincing him to stand up for her, Rucker then called Herbert Falk, a prominent local attorney, who then convinced the bar association to let Alexander-Ralston take the test.
+Convincing him to stand up for her, Rucker then called Herbert Falk, a prominent local attorney, who then convinced the bar association to let Alexander-Ralston take the test.She eventually passed the North Carolina bar exam in 1947.
+She then became the first black woman to practice law in North Carolina.
+However, Ruth Whitehead Whaley was the first black woman admitted to the North Carolina bar, in 1933, but she never practiced in the state.